Biryani

 Pro Tips

-- Reheat gently with a splash of water to restore moisture and aroma
+- Reheat gently with a few drops of water to restore moisture, avoiding microwave when possible

 Origin & Heritage